Lexi-Zhou/stats201-project-zzz/README.md

-# 🧑‍🏫 RateMyProfessor - Word Gender in Comment
+# 🧑‍🏫 Gendered Language Patterns in Professor Comments
 This repository is the final project for STATS 201.

 ## 📝 Project information